Skip to main content

 About Us

-This experience enables the next generations’ potential leaders in both countries to:
+The overall exchange experience enables the next generations’ potential leaders in both countries to:

 • Become role models and effective leaders